Kampung Bandan railway station

 Kampung Bandan Station (KPB) is a railway station located in North Jakarta.
 This station is located close to WTC Mangga Dua.

-This station has elevated and ground-level tracks.
+The station has elevated tracks with embankment and ground-level tracks.
 The elevated level tracks are used by trains between Jakarta Kota and Tanjung Priuk, as the Tanjung Priuk Line.
 The ground tracks are used by trains going to Cikarang as the Cikarang Loop Line.
 This station has been hit by floods numerous times.

-There was once a plan to build apartements on PT KAI's land near this station and they would be integrated with the KRL Commuterline and the Jakarta MRT.
+There was once a plan to build apartments on PT KAI's land near this station and they would be integrated with the KRL Commuterline and the Jakarta MRT.
 These apartements will be occupied by residents who used to live on the banks of the railroad tracks around this station.
 To the north of the station on the upper side, there is also the Jakarta Kota Train Depot, only 200 meters to Jakarta Kota Station.

-On December 17, 2015, the upper line of this station was fully operational, serving the Tanjung Priuk–Jakarta Kota route.
+On 17 December 2015, the upper line of this station was fully operational, serving the Tanjung Priuk–Jakarta Kota route.

 Building and layout

-The currently active Kampung Bandan Station now has an upper line and also a lower line, which is used to replace the old station which is located slightly to the north of this station.
-There are two elevation figures for this station since the installation of the 2020 version of the station nameplate, namely +3 m for the lower side and +5 m for the upper side.
+The station has an upper line and lower replacing the old station which was located slightly to the north.
+There are two elevation figures for this station, since the installation of the 2020 version of the station nameplate, namely +3 m for the lower side and +5 m for the upper side.
 The lower line goes to Pasar Senen, while the upper line goes to Ancol.

-Previously the entrance was located on the north side towards Ancol, but since the development of the south side (Mangga Dua, Harco, etc.) was so fast, the north gate was not active at all.
-Currently, both gates of Kampung Bandan Station can be used.
+The former entrance was located on the north side towards Ancol, but since the development of the south side (Mangga Dua, Harco, etc.) was so rapid, the north gate was not active at all.
+Both gates of Kampung Bandan Station can be used for passenger access.